Three Stone Hearth offers the most deeply nourishing prepared foods available.

 Here are some of the fundamental approaches to food preparation, inspired by Traditional Diets, that we practice here at Three Stone Hearth.

 We gently simmer bone broths at a low temperature for an extended period of time to dissolve the collagen into gelatin.
 We use a high ratio of meaty bones to water so the broth is as rich as possible.
 It is so rich, in fact, that we use the same bones twice.
 The “first boil” is what we jar and sell as Bone Broth.
 The “second boil” is used as an ingredient in our soups, stews, and broth-based sauces.
-(Broths actually only come to a boil for a minute, then continue on a very low simmer.)
+(Broths actually only come to a boil for a few minutes, then continue on a very low simmer.)

 This is in keeping with many traditions around the world.
 In Scotland, for example, a meaty bone was passed from neighbor to neighbor to make broth until all of the goodness had been extracted out of it.
 We’ve found that the second boil beef broth contains higher levels of calcium than the first boil even though it contains less gelatin.